AI123engineer/1827/README.md

-Make sure to open Anaconda prompt and install jupyter notebook on dl environment before coding for project.
+Make sure to open Anaconda Navigator and install jupyter notebook on dl environment before coding for project.